cu-numpde/2021-community-thomas-allard/proposal.md

 ### Notes/concerns/risks

 I am unaware of any risks following this project.
 It appears that it should be straightforward making constributions to this project.
-The only risks I can foresee are associated with my own skills and my ability to make an appropriate contribute.
-I am excited for my attempt to be contribute to an open-source project like this!
+The only risks I can foresee are associated with my own skills and my ability to make an appropriate contribution.
+I am excited for my first opportunity to contribute to an open-source project like this!

 #### Note on copyright
 Students retain copyright on any work done in completion of a CU